CERI-KRISP/SARSCoV2_South_Africa_Omicron_BA4_BA5/README.md

-# Title: Continued Emergence and Evolution of Omicron in South Africa: New BA.4 and BA.5 sub-lineages
+# Continued Emergence and Evolution of Omicron in South Africa: New BA.4 and BA.5 sub-lineages